Mauna Loa Eruption Update #4…Could be a pause. Could be going out.

 The three photos above are just some starter photos I had handy for this blog.
 I will do a new blog soon that will feature the shots from C.J and Linda.

-The location of the eruption is the easiest to get to ever. it is about an hours drive from Kona…and you can see the glow of it from Kona.
+The location of the eruption is the easiest to get to.
+It is about an hours drive from Kona, where you can still see the glow.
 Visitors tell us they saw the glow in the sky from their planes as they arrived on island.
-You go up over the Saddle Road…the road that goes through the middle of the island connecting Hilo and Kona…and about half way across that road, look to the right and there is the eruption.
+You go over the Saddle Road, which goes through the middle of the island connecting Hilo and Kona.
+Half way across that road, look to the right and there is the eruption.
 The county is setting up a viewing area and seeing it from there or elsewhere may involve some traffic, but the rest of it is easy.

-If you need info, you can text me at 808 9388383 or email me at djhzz@aol.com.
-Just know that I may take a bit of time to get back to you…normally no more than a few hours.
-More to come in the next day or two and I will keep you posted.
+If you need info, you can text me at (808)938-8383 or email me, [email protected].
+Just know that I may take a bit of time to get back to you.
+More to come in the next day or two, I will keep you posted.

 Don Hurzeler for C.J.
 Kale, Linda Hurzeler and Lava Light Galleries, Inc